rickgladwin/geospatial_work_tickets/README.md

 # Work Ticket Tracker with Geospatial Display

 ## Description
+This system receives, stores, and displays information about physical work projects like road work or municipal work involving excavation.

+A Ticket is the primary record, holding information about the work request, the Excavators doing the work, and address and geospatial data about the work location.

+An Excavator is a record belonging to the ticket, holding information about the company and work crew doing the work.

+The system:
-* receives HTTP POST requests with ticket data
+* receives HTTP POST requests with Ticket and Excavator data
-* stores ticket data in database
+* stores Ticket and Excavator data in a database
-* displays ticket details and map data
+* displays Ticket details and map data

 ## Requirements
 * Ruby 3.2.2